Alberto Asor Rosa

 Alberto Asor Rosa (23 September 1933 – 21 December 2022) was an Italian literary critic, historian, and politician.
 He was an Italian Communist Party (PCI) member of the Chamber of Deputies from 1979 to 1980.
+Rosa was among the contributors to the leftist magazine Quaderni piacentini in the mid-1960s.
+He coedited another magazine entitled Classe Operaia with Mario Tronti from its start in 1964 to 1966.
+Rosa was the last editor of Rinascita, PCI's theoretical journal.
 He died on 21 December 2022, at the age of 89.